 According to the inscriptions of the Chandela dynasty, this name derived from Jeja, the nickname of their ruler Jayashakti.
 However, other stories with respect to the name exist as well.

-Bundelkhand, historic region of central India, now included in northern Madhya Pradesh state, comprises of the hilly Vindhyan region, cut by ravines, and the northeastern plain.
+Bundelkhand, a historic region of central India, now included in northern Madhya Pradesh state, comprises the hilly Vindhyan region, cut by ravines, and the northeastern plain.

 However, from historical standpoint Bundelkhand is spread over about 69,000 sq. km. of land in seven districts of Uttar Pradesh (Chitrakut, Banda, Jhansi, Jalaun, Hamirpur, Mahoba and Lalitpur) and six districts of Madhya Pradesh (Chhatarpur, Tikamgarh, Damoh, Sagar, Datia and Panna).

 Jhansi is the largest city in Bundelkhand.
-Another major city of Bundelkhand is Sagar being second largest city of Bundelkhand and headquarter of Sagar Division.
+Another major city of Bundelkhand is Sagar being second largest city of Bundelkhand and headquarters of Sagar Division.

-The land of Bundelkhand carries a magisterial chronicle including heritage, art & crafts, handloom, culture or cuisines.
+The land of Bundelkhand carries a magisterial chronicle including heritage, arts & crafts, handloom, culture or cuisines.
 The Bundelkhandi cuisine claims its roots back to the Jain cuisine.

 The delicious food that forms a part of Bundelkhand cuisine reflects the rich culture that is pursued by the people of this region even today.